Rexypoo/docker-openssl/README.md

 # docker-openssl

-A Docker build context create a clean Docker image with [OpenSSL].
+A Docker build context to create a clean Docker image with [OpenSSL].
 The resulting files can be copied into another image to [update OpenSSL](#updating-openssl-in-docker-images) or the image can be [run from the command line](#running-openssl-from-the-command-line).

 # Prerequisites